nat3058/Fib_numb_cool/README.md

   - you want to adapt, modify, or extend the functionality of this program to produce something even better
   - you wish to read and review simple,digestible C++ code with an interesting application.

-If you want, you can contact me at nnakkapa ~at~ umich.edu
+If you want, you can contact me: nnakkapa ~at~ umich.edu